defenseunicorns/pepr/docs/030_user-guide/030_actions.md

   });
 ```

 There are many more examples in the `HelloPepr` capability that you can use as a reference when creating your own actions.
-Note that each time you run [`pepr update`](./010_pepr-cli.md#pepr-update), Pepr will automatically update the `HelloPepr` capability with the latest examples and best practices for you to reference and test directly in your Pepr Module.
+Note that each time you run [`npx pepr update`](./010_pepr-cli.md#pepr-update), Pepr will automatically update the `HelloPepr` capability with the latest examples and best practices for you to reference and test directly in your Pepr Module.